redbrick/docs/docs/services/api.md

   - api
   - ldap
 created: 2021-08-13T23:28:49
-modified: 2026-08-18T10:01:49
+modified: 2026-09-03T10:01:49
 title: Admin API
 ---

 # Redbrick Administrative Web API

 The source code for the API can be found [here](https://github.com/redbrick/api/).
-The repository is private and accessible only to committee.
+The repository is private and accessible only to committee members.

 The Redbrick web API serves as an easy interface to carry out administrator tasks *(mainly LDAP related)*, and for use in automation.
 This saves time instead of accessing machines, and formulating and executing manual LDAP queries or scripts.